 To date, over 150 patients have enrolled in the Fast Track program.
 Our average length of stay for 2006, in days, was 2.37.
 We, as a department and as an institution, are constantly reassessing the program to optimize each patient's chance to achieve their goals.
 Our physical therapy program is reassessed annually, and we are always looking for ways to improve.

 Our intention is that the protocol approved by the IRB for this program will lead to the development of an evidence-based tool that would further measure progress.
-Ultimately, the Fast Track program has helped the Rehabilitation Department and Hospital for Special Surgery at large to stay at the cutting edge of patient care, and we believe it will continue to do so into the future.
+Ultimately, the Fast Track program has helped the Rehabilitation Department and HSS at large to stay at the cutting edge of patient care, and we believe it will continue to do so into the future.